-Here are the eight necessary steps of the UX design process that we need to keep in mind;
+Here are the UX design process best practices that we need to keep in mind:

 1. Stakeholder Interviews

-Stakeholder interviews are considered a big deal in the UX design process.
+Stakeholder interviews are considered a big deal when brainstorming around the best UX processes.
 They assist you with understanding user behavior, distinguish constraints, and identify pain points.

-It helps you to guide the flow of the entire project, such as business goals, technical constraints, usability problems, and what customers expect out of a final product, including a website, application, and a software product.
+It helps you to guide the flow of the entire project, such as business goals, technical constraints, usability problems, and what customers expect out of a final product or service.

 Here are some tips on conducting a successful stakeholder interview:

-- Identify all key stakeholders whose feedback and approvals are required to carry out UX design activities
+- Identify all key stakeholders whose feedback and approvals are required to streamline the user flow activities

 - Record stakeholder interview as-is, and don’t rephrase their answers, as it may distort the actual message